cuba/PiuPiu/README.md

 dispatcher.dataFuture(from: request)
     .updated { task in
         // Returns an updated task.
 The same task may be ruturned multiple times.
-        // Can be used to cacluculate percentages or cancel tasks.
+        // Can be used to calculate percentages or cancel tasks.
     }
     .then { response -> HTTPResponse<Data?> in
         // In this callback we handle common HTTP errors